Open All Hours: Episodes

 Twenty-six episodes of Open All Hours, all written by Roy Clarke, were produced for the BBC.
 The show began airing in 1976 and ended in 1985 after the fourth series.
 All episodes have a running time of 30 minutes.

+In 1999, Barker reprised the role of Arkwright for a BBC promotional video Shaggy Dog Story (TV), in which a number of figures from television comedy told a joke line-by-line.

 Still Open All Hours

 A sequel, entitled Still Open All Hours, was created in 2013 by original writer Roy Clarke and featuring several original cast members, including David Jason, Lynda Baron, Stephanie Cole and Maggie Ollerenshaw.
 On 30 January 2014, the BBC commissioned Still Open All Hours for six new episodes beginning on 26 December 2014 and ran for six series until 2019.

 Open All Hours and Still Open All Hours, has run for a total of 67 episodes across ten series.

 Characters

 Arkwright

-Albert Arkwright is a pragmatic, miserly man with old-fashioned values, whose world seems to stop at his shop door, except for his uncontrollable lust for Nurse Gladys Emmanuel, which may prompt him on occasion to wander across the road, usually with a ladder, to gain access to her bedroom window.
-Arkwright is a devious and mildly dishonest character, who has many crafty tricks to try to persuade a customer to leave his shop having bought at least one thing, and will avoid spending his own money at all costs.
-He is also very protective of his savings, keeping some in his pocket wrapped in a fine gold chain, and some in an old, battered Oxo tin that he hides under the kitchen sink.
+Albert Arkwright is a pragmatic, miserly man with old-fashioned values, whose world seems to stop at his shop door, except for his lust for Nurse Gladys Emmanuel, which may prompt him on occasion to wander across the road, usually with a ladder, to gain access to her bedroom window.
+Arkwright is a dishonest character, who has many tricks to try to persuade a customer to leave his shop having bought at least one thing, and will avoid spending his own money at all costs.
+He is also protective of his savings, keeping some in his pocket wrapped in a gold chain, and some in an old, battered Oxo tin that he hides under the kitchen sink.
 This includes, or so he claims, coins from before 1922, when they were "solid silver".